-The history of our island is a crossroads of cultures, of families, of travellers who came and went. of people from every corner of the world who found the final stop of a journey that perhaps was meant to be another.
+The history of our island is a crossroads of cultures, of families, of travelers who came and went. of people from every corner of the world who found the final stop of a journey that perhaps was meant to be another.
 That mixture is in our Creole society, in our language, in our old buildings and streets.
 In our way of being.

 That melting pot, where values from all different cultures meet, is precisely the journey that the Performing Arts Market of the South Atlantic (MAPAS) wants to take you on, celebrated in Tenerife this July.